Less LLM, More Documents: Searching for Improved RAG: Experiment

 \textbf{Corpus and sharding.} We use a 30\% subset of ClueWeb22-A~\cite{clueweb22}, comprising $\sim$264M English documents.
 The corpus is partitioned into 12 balanced shards of $\sim$22M documents each, via randomized local assignments to reduce topical skew (though some popularity bias may persist).

-\textbf{Encoder and index.} We use \texttt{MiniCPM-Embedding-Light}~\cite{minicpm} for dense passage encoding, selected for its balance between retrieval quality and computational efficiency at web scale.
-Indexing is performed using \texttt{DiskANN}~\cite{diskann}, a widely adopted ANN backend that supports fast multi-shard retrieval, where a similar configuration has also been used in other large-scale retrievers built on ClueWeb22-A~\cite{deepresearchgym}.

-\textbf{Retrieval pipeline.} For each corpus scale $n$, the retriever operates over the active shards to select the top-10 documents, which are segmented into overlapping chunks and reranked.
-From these, the top-8 chunks are passed to the generator.
-A higher-capacity reranker from the same embedding family is used, and all retrieval and reranking settings are held fixed across settings to isolate corpus scaling effects.
+\textbf{Retrieval pipeline.} We use \texttt{MiniCPM-Embedding-Light}~\cite{minicpm} for dense passage encoding and build ANN indices with \texttt{DiskANN}~\cite{diskann}, which supports fast multi-shard retrieval and has been used in other large-scale ClueWeb22-A retrievers~\cite{deepresearchgym}.
+As an auxiliary check, we also encoded the corpus with a similarly sized \texttt{Qwen3-Embedding-0.6B} encoder~\cite{qwen3embedding} and observed consistent corpus-scaling trends.
+For each corpus scale $n$, the retriever searches the active shards to retrieve the top-10 documents, segments them into overlapping chunks, and reranks the candidates; we then pass the top-8 chunks to the generator.
+For reranking, we use the higher-capacity \texttt{MiniCPM-Embedding} model from the same embedding family to improve ranking quality, while keeping all retrieval and reranking settings fixed across $n$ to isolate corpus scaling effects.